DOFLinx/docs/docs/parameters/11_The_Parameters.md

 network connection after the process starts.
 A couple of seconds should really be enough.

+## `MAME_PLUGIN_LOOPS=`

+Windows default is 2, Linux default is 4

+In the DOFLinx Mame LUA plugin the main processing loop is set to the Mame LUA 'periodic' function.
+This parameter sets how many loops of the periocid function go by before DOFLinx processing takes place.
+So a value of 2 means that DOFLinx plugin processing happens every second loop, a value of 5 means processing happens every 5th loop.
+The value allows you to tune for slower machines running Mame, for example for a Pi4 running Batocera a value of 2 gives a balance between Mame performace and prompt score updates.
+The lower the value the 'snappier' the score updates and hence animations.
+The higher the value the more processing time for Mame to avoid game stuttering.

+On a Pi 5 with Debian and every Windows machine I am running a value of 1 works well.
+You shouldn't need to tune this variable but can.
+The Pixelcade installation of DOFLinx for Pi 4 Batocera sets a value of 2 given the Pi 4's limited processing power for Mame.

 ## `MAME_PROCESS=`

 No default, can be left out of INI.